whitehat92/web_hacking/README.md

 - domain || subdomain takeover through dns dig records
 - sensitive data online exposed: digital dumpster, osinter, digital cemetery

+<b>More specific procedures</b>:
+- add xss payload to see handling of double qutores or angle brackets
+- test html5 attributes such as onload, onerror, etc, in elements like an img tag
+- use and abuse csrf tokens and try to delete content both by GET and POST, see the answer from the server
+- how is an account identifier treated or processed by the server?
+In the URL, is it passwd with a POST call?
+Try to modify it and access others
+- does the site take a url parameter to load a resource?
+Try to change the value of that parameter.

 Vectors for gathering some sort of information_